Live Aid: Legacy

 Queen's performance at Live Aid was later recreated in the band's biographical film Bohemian Rhapsody in 2018.
 Footage from the original performance can be seen to match very accurately with the movie performance.
 In 2020, Queen + Adam Lambert reprised the original Queen setlist from Live Aid for the Fire Fight Australia charity concert in Sydney, Australia.

 The background to the staging of the concert as a whole was dramatised in the 2010 television drama When Harvey Met Bob.

+In November 2023, Geldof stated that a six-part miniseries about Live Aid was being produced by Disney as well as an IMAX-format theatrical documentary from Geldof himself.

+A jukebox musical based on the day, Just for One Day (named after a line in Bowie's song "Heroes", which he performed at the event), had its world premiere at The Old Vic in London in February 2024.

+In August 2024, opening for Taylor Swift's Eras Tour at Wembley Stadium, Hayley Williams, lead vocalist of Paramore, tributed Freddie Mercury's Live Aid performance.
+Wearing an outfit compared to the one Mercury wore, Williams led the audience in unison refrains, similar to Mercury's during Queen's set, while the other band members took a break.

+In 2025, a four part documentary film series was released titled Live Aid: When Rock 'n' Roll Took on the World.